-It is preferable to starve your fish the day before bagging for the auction, this reduces the possibility of your fish producing waste and ammonia which can contaminate the water within the bag.
+- It is a recommendation that you starve your fish for 48 hours before the show, this reduces the possibility of your fish producing waste and ammonia which can contaminate the water within the transport bag.

-The bag needs to be large enough to maintain the fish for at least a 24 hour period and will need enough capacity to hold one third water and 2 thirds air when tied off.
+- The bag needs to be large enough to maintain the fish for at least a 24-hour period and the bag will be tied off with a water/air ratio of one third water and 2 thirds air.

 Labelling your bag

 You will be issued a letter prior to the auction.
 Label all your bags with this letter and the number of that particular lot for example A1, also include the name of the fish with any relevant collection or location data and also a reserve price should you wish to set one.

 PAIRS: – fish are normally sold in pairs – so that the purchaser can breed them.
 Please ensure that if sold as a pair, then the fish are a true pair.
 If not a pair – this must be stated on the form and bag.

 Please ensure that all lots are clearly labelled and the labelling will not be erased/distorted during handling or water contact.